 by Rob Richardson

-Rob Richardson is a software craftsman building web properties in ASP.NET and Node, Angular and Vue.
+Rob Richardson is a software craftsman building web properties in ASP.NET and Node, React and Vue.
 He's a frequent speaker at conferences, user groups, and community events, and a diligent teacher and student of high quality software development.
-You can find this and other talks on his blog at https://robrich.org/presentations and follow him on twitter at @rob_rich.
+You can find this and other talks on https://robrich.org/presentations and follow him on twitter at @rob_rich.

 Because Troy told me to.